intelie/gitbook-platform/developers/backend-api/entity-audit.md

 # Entity Audit

-An **Entity Audit** represents a write operation on a **Live** entity, that was listened by a Hibernate Listener, and transformed into a new entity called `EntityAudit`.
+An **Entity Audit** represents a write operation on a **Live** entity, that was captured by a Hibernate Listener, and transformed into a new entity called `EntityAudit`.
 This new entity stores details of the operation and the new state of the entity in the system.

 Live supports storing an `EntityAudit` in two forms: a _database record_ and/or an _event_ depending on the configuration set in the general system settings.